etendosoftware/docs/docs/developer-guide/etendo-rx/concepts/integrations-configuration.md

 JSONpath?
 (Mentioned in the video, Mati's doing it, minute 38)

+JSONPath expressions can be configured by the user to retrieve specific data and assign it to a field in the Writing DTO.
+This feature enhances the system's polymorphism by allowing data to be interpreted and assigned at any level within the JSON structure.
+(Check if this info is OK)

-#### Post Process Action
+### Post Process Action

+In this tab, create a new record by selecting the desired process created in Process Definition in the On process definition property.

+Fields?
 ...???

-### External ID Mappings
+## External ID Mappings

 :material-menu: `Application` > `Etendo RX` > `Integrations Configuration` > `External ID Mappings`

-Definition of External ID Mappings
+This is a read-only window.
+Here, the External and internal ID Mappings are saved.
+Each time an entity is synchronized...

 VA

 Fields to note:

 - Organization: The corresponding organization of the ?.
-- Instance Connector:
+- Instance Connector: Read-only field.
-- Record ID:
+- Record ID: Read-only field.
-- External ID:
+- External ID: Read-only field.
-- Table:
+- Table: Read-only field.
+Corresponding mapping table.
 - Active: A check to indicate whether this record is available or disabled.